-This ability to reason about possible actions at a level of generality that abstracts from metrical details seems to be closely related to the abilities of ancient Greeks to make mathematical discoveries about possible configurations of lines and circles and the consequences of changing those configurations, without being tied to particular lengths, angles, curvatures, etc., in Euclidean geometry or topology.
+The ability to reason about possible actions at a level of generality that abstracts from metrical details seems to be closely related to the abilities of ancient Greeks, and others, to make mathematical discoveries about possible configurations of lines and circles and the consequences of changing those configurations, without being tied to particular lengths, angles, curvatures, etc., in Euclidean geometry or topology.
 As far as I know, no current robot can do this, and neuroscientists don't know how brains do it.
-Some examples of mathematical reasoning that could be related to reasoning about practical tasks and which are currently beyond what AI reasoners can do, are presented here: http://www.cs.bham.ac.uk/research/projects/cogaff/misc/torus.html http://www.cs.bham.ac.uk/research/projects/cogaff/misc/triangle-sum.html

-In 1971 I presented a paper at an AI conference (IJCAI) arguing that the focus solely on logic-based reasoning could hold up progress in AI, because it ignored forms of spatial reasoning that had proved powerful in mathematics and practical problem solving.
-I did not realise then how difficult it would be to explain exactly what the alternatives were and how they worked -- despite many conferences and journal papers on diagrammatic reasoning since then.
-There have also been several changes of fashion promoted by various AI researchers (or their critics) including use of neural nets, constraint nets, evolutionary algorithms, dynamical systems, behaviour-based systems, embodied cognition, situated cognition, enactive cognition, autopoesis, morphological computation, statistical learning, bayesian nets, and probably others that I have not encountered, often accompanied by hand-waving and hyperbole without much science.
+Some examples of mathematical reasoning that could be related to reasoning about practical tasks and which are currently beyond what AI reasoners can do, are presented on my web site.
+7, 8 In 1971 I presented a paper at IJCAI, arguing that the focus solely on logic-based reasoning, recommended by McCarthy and Hayes in [5] could hold up progress in AI, because it ignored forms of spatial reasoning that had proved powerful in mathematics and practical problem solving.
+I did not realise then how difficult it would be to explain exactly what the alternatives were and how they worked - despite many conferences and journal papers on diagrammatic reasoning since then.
+There have also been several changes of fashion promoted by various AI researchers (or their critics) including use of neural nets, constraint nets, evolutionary algorithms, dynamical systems, behaviour-based systems, embodied cognition, situated cognition, enactive cognition, autopoesis, morphological computation, statistical learning, bayesian nets, and probably others that I have not encountered, often accompanied by hand-waving and hyperbole without much science or engineering.
 In parallel with this there has been continued research advancing older paradigms for symbolic and logic based, theorem proving, planning, and grammar based language processing.
-Several of the debates are analysed in Boden(2006).[REF]
+Several of the debates are analysed in [1], be explained, for instance poor theories of emotions that focus only on emotions with characteristic behavioural expressions: a small subset of phenomena requiring explanation, or poor theories of learning that focus only on a small subset of types of learning (e.g. reinforcement learning where learners have no understanding of what's going on).
+That would exclude the kind of learning that goes on when people make mathematical discoveries or learn to program computers or learn to compose music.